-Focused both internally and externally, work efforts involve customer service training, survey and focus groups, succession planning, technology investment and financing of capital projects and renewal efforts.
+Focused both internally and externally, work efforts involve customer service training and continuous quality improvement, survey and focus groups, succession planning, employee training and development, technology investment and financing of capital projects and renewal efforts.

 Budget Goals and Objectives

 The County Budget sets forth the foundation for major Board policy actions and provides a fiscal "road map" for the direction of County government to follow, now and in the future.
 As such, the County Budget represents the single most important document that is prepared, reviewed and approved on an annual basis.
 It is the document that reflects the County's fiscal commitment to the Strategic Plan, its goals and objectives.